DavidArmendariz/aws-notes/EC2 Instance Storage/VolumeTypes.md

 # Volume types

-There are 6 volume types
+* There are 6 volume types:

-* gp2 / gp3 (SSD): General purpose SSD volume that balances price and performance for a wide variety of workloads.
-IO increases if the disk size increases.
-There is also a max of 16000 IOPS or equivalently 5334 GB.
+  * gp2/gp3 (SSD): General purpose SSD volume that balances price and performance for a wide variety of workloads.
-* io1 / io2 (SSD): Highest performance SSD volume for mission critical low latency or high throughput workloads.
-Can increase IO independently.
-It has a max of 64000 IOPS.
+  * io1/io2 (SSD): Highest performance SSD volume for mission critical low latency or high throughput workloads.
-* st 1 (HDD): low cost HDD volume designed for frequently accessed, throughtput-intensive workloads
+  * st1 (HDD): low cost HDD volume designed for frequently accessed, throughtput-intensive workloads
-* sc 1 (HDD): lowest cost HDD volume designed for less frequently accessed workloads
+  * sc1 (HDD): lowest cost HDD volume designed for less frequently accessed workloads
+* EBS Volumes are characterized in Size|Throughput|IOPS (I/O Ops Per Sec)
 * EBS volumes are characterized in size, throughput, iops
-* Only gp2 / gp3 and io1 / io2 can be used as boot volumes
+* Only gp2/gp3 and io1/io2 can be used as boot volumes

+## General Purpose SSD

+* Cost effective storage, low-latency
+* System boot volumes, virtual desktops, development and test environments
+* 1GiB - 16TiB
+* gp3:
+  * Baseline of 3000 IOPS and throughput of 125 MiB/s
+  * Can increase IOPS up to 16000 and throughput up to 1000 MiB/s independently
+* gp2:
+  * Small gp2 volumes can burst IOPS to 3000
+  * Size of the volume and IOPS are linked, max IOPS is 16000
+  * 3 IOPS per GB, means at 5334 GB we are at the max IOPS

+## Provisioned IOPS (PIOPS) SSD

+* Critical business applications with sustained IOPS performance
+* Or applications that need more than 16000 IOPS
+* Great for databases workloads (sensitive to storage performance and consistency)
+* io1/io2 (4 GiB - 16 TiB)
+  * Max PIOPS: 64000 for Nitro EC2 instances and 32000 for other
+  * Can increase PIOPS independently from storage size
+  * io2 have more durability and more IOPS per GiB (at the same price as io1)
+* io2 Block Express (4 GiB - 64 TiB)
+  * Sub-millisecond latency
+  * Max PIOPS: 256000 with an IOPS:GiB ratio of 1000:1
+* Supports EBS Multi-attach

+## Hard Disk Drives (HDD)

+* Cannot be a boot volume
+* 125 MiB to 16 TiB
+* Throughput Optimized HDD (st1)
+  * Big Data, Data Warehouses, Log Processing
+  * Max throughput 500 MiB/s - max IOPS 500
+* Cold HDD (sc1):
+  * For data that is infrequently accessed
+  * Scenarios where lowest cost is important
+  * Max throughput 250 MiB/s - max IOPS 250